-We generate revenue from the sale of our products, any applicable related professional services and support through our sales team, our website and our partners and value added resellers who distribute our products through their independent distribution channels.
-We typically license our software on a one-time fee per license basis, or on a subscription fee per license basis.
+We generate revenue from the sale of our products, professional services and product support through our own online store, through third-party online stores, directly using our in-house sales team, and through our channel partners.
+We typically license our software on a single fee per perpetual license basis, or on a recurring fee per subscription license basis.

-We focus on selling our software products to companies which provide VoIP services or mobile services to end users and enterprises or to partners who sell telecommunication equipment to those companies and enterprises.
-Our customers include: (1) telecommunications service providers and Internet telephony service providers; (2) small, medium and large sized businesses; (3) original equipment manufacturers serving the telecommunication market; and (4) end users.
-We currently have sold software and related services to over 400 customers in more than 60 countries where the value of the sale has exceeded \$10,000.
+We focus on selling our software products to enterprises, to telecommunication service providers, and to channel partners.
+Our customers include: (1) small, medium and large sized businesses; (2) telecommunications service providers and Internet telephony service providers; (3) channel partners, including original equipment manufacturers, value added distributors and value added resellers, serving the telecommunication market; and (4) end users.
+To date, we have sold software and services to more than 465 different customers in over 61 countries, including some of the world's largest businesses, global financial institutions and leading telecommunication service providers (where each customer has purchased at least \$10,000 of software and services).